holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/12_test/lesson_plan.md

     - Can use TIL cheat sheet
     - No talking
     - Raise hand if have questions
-    - Once done, can leave
+    - Once done, can continue to work on PythoShop or leave

 ### Homework